mdavids/rfc/content/draft-davids-forsalereg-11.md

                   ; excluding " and \ to avoid escape issues

 furi-value      = URI
-                  ; Only http, https, mailto and tel schemes ; exactly one URI
+                  ; Only the http, https, mailto and tel URI schemes ; exactly one URI

 URI             = <as defined in RFC3986, Appendix A>

+fval-value      = 4*239fval-char
+                  ; consists of uppercase letters A–Z and digits 0–9
+                  ; length: 4 to 239 characters,
+                  ; indicating (crypto)currency and amount
+fval-char       = ALPHA / DIGIT / %x2E
+                  ; ALPHA is A–Z (uppercase only), %x2E is ASCII "."
 ~~~
 <!-- hint: make sure [@!RFC3986 remains somewhere in the document-->
 <!-- hint: double check on https://author-tools.ietf.org/abnf -->